pixop/video-compare/README.md

     video-compare -i yadif,hqdn3d -l setfield=bff,__ -r __,scale=iw/2:ih/2 video1.mp4 video2.mp4

+Compare a reference (left) video to multiple candidate (right) videos by specifying more than two input paths.
+Useful for comparing a reference encode to multiple candidates (e.g. different bitrates or encoder settings), or for comparing ground truth, input, and model output in one session.
+Filters are shared for all right videos, and the active right video can be switched within the UI:

+    video-compare reference.mp4 candidate1.mp4 candidate2.mp4

 The above features can be combined in any order, of course.
 Launch `video-compare` without any arguments to see all supported options.